marekborowiec/teaching/python2.md

 Instead of the `if name in` statement we could have asked whether the input is not a part the list by using `if name not in`. `if`, `elif`, and `else` statements can also be combined with Boolean comparison operators (see table in the previous tutorial).

 ### `while` loops
 Another kind of loop that is worth mentioning is a `while` loop.
-This loop runs until a condition is true:
+This loop runs until a condition is false:
 ```python
 bytes = 2
 while bytes < 8000: